A Note on Sources and Methodology

 Solomon’s career represents the extreme consequence of exposure.
 Most LGBTQ+ artists before decriminalization did not face arrest and ruin; they developed a more sustainable strategy: coded visual language, strategic ambiguity, work designed to be read as something other than what it was.

 Marsden Hartley used abstracted symbols to convey his queerness.
-Charles Demuth kept his watercolor depictions of gay subculture in the 1930s entirely private.
+Charles Demuth kept his watercolor depictions of gay subculture — bathhouses and sailors, made across the 1910s and 1920s — entirely private.
 Jasper Johns and Robert Rauschenberg, ascending the avant-garde in New York in the 1950s, made some references in their work but remained closeted because they understood, correctly, that openness would cost them.
-Andy Warhol, refusing that calculation, presented his drawings of men kissing to New York galleries in the early 1950s and was turned down by every one of them.
+Andy Warhol, refusing that calculation, brought his drawings of men kissing to the Tanager Gallery through the 1950s and was turned away each time.
 He kept making the work.
-He showed the male nudes in Paris in 1977.
-The market that had rejected them in New York embraced them in a different jurisdiction.
+Two decades later, his photographic male nudes debuted in Paris — the Torsos, shown at the Grand Palais in 1977 — finding in a different market and a different jurisdiction the reception the New York avant-garde had refused the earlier drawings.

 The double erasure that operates specifically on LGBTQ+ artists working in media coded as craft — the situation that is most relevant to mosaic — compounds the two invisibilities A Substrate of Exclusion has documented separately.
 Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide established that the art/craft hierarchy suppresses recognition and valuation of work in tactile, labor-intensive, collaborative media.
 LGBTQIA+ Artists, Erasure, and Medium adds: LGBTQ+ practitioners in those media face two overlapping institutional disqualifications simultaneously.
 The medium is not fine art.
 The artist’s existence is improper ideology.
 The system has multiple mechanisms for the same outcome, and they reinforce each other.